Turn your clocks back: Daylight saving time ends this weekend

 (Gray News) – Get ready to turn your clocks back this weekend as daylight saving time comes to an end for this year.

-As the end of daylight saving time comes this year, the debate for whether this practice is necessary is back in the spotlight.
+As the end of daylight savings time comes this year, the debate for whether this practice is necessary is back in the spotlight.

-According to Reuters, the Senate voted to end the changing of clocks twice a year in the U.S. in March 2022.
+According to Reuters, the Senate voted to end the changing of clocks twice a year in the United States in March 2022.
 The move was supported by those wishing for brighter afternoons and more economic activity.

-However, that bill did not get a vote last year in the House of Representatives because lawmakers could not agree on whether the time kept should be standard time or permanent daylight saving time, Reuters reported.
+However, that bill did not get a vote last year in the House of Representatives because the lawmakers could not agree on whether the time kept should be standard time or permanent daylight savings time, Reuters reported.

 Daylight saving time was first introduced in 1918 and made standard practice in the U.S. in the 1960s.